Missouri Refuses To Renew License For State's Last Abortion Provider

 Earlier this month, a St. Louis Circuit Court judge granted Planned Parenthood's request to temporarily prevent state officials from revoking the clinic's license to provide abortions in the face of health officials attempting to revoke the license of the state's sole abortion provider.

-It was the latest in a series of short-term legal reprieves for the clinic, though the provider's ultimate fate has not been determined.
+It was the latest in a series of short-term legal reprieves for the clinic.

-At a court hearing on Friday, Judge Michael Stelzer said it is not clear when the court would reach a final decision on whether the state could stop abortion services at the clinic, which is run by Planned Parenthood, NPR member station St. Louis Public Radio reported.
+At a court hearing on Friday, Judge Michael Stelzer said it is not clear when the court will reach a final decision on whether the state can stop abortion services at the clinic, which is run by Planned Parenthood, NPR member station St. Louis Public Radio reported.

+A spokeswoman for the St. Louis facility said the license issue would impact only part of the clinic, meaning that even if abortion services were to end, other gynecological and reproductive health services would continue.

+Critics of the state's decision not to renew the license say top officials in Missouri are using the state regulatory process as a means of pursuing an anti-abortion-access political agenda.

+"Missouri would have its residents return to the days when abortion was outlawed, when women seeking abortions had to risk a loss of fertility or their life when trying to end an unwanted pregnancy," Toni Van Pelt, president of the National Organization for Women, said in a statement.

+"These dangers," she added, "are especially prevalent for people in vulnerable populations, such as women living in poverty and women of color, who may not have the resources necessary to travel out-of-state to access abortion care."

-If the state's efforts are successful, Missouri would become the only state in the U.S. without a legal abortion provider.
+If the state's efforts are successful, Missouri will become the only state in the U.S. without a legal abortion provider.

 Health officials in the state have cited concerns about operations and the quality of care at the facility.
 As NPR has previously reported: